fferguso11/darkmatter/README.md

 - will need to be placed in same folder as the simulation when run

 Consult the accompanying report for more information

+Before running simulation, open the code to define the mass and cross section for the target and specify the output file.
+The default setting is for no file output, and target Mw = 60, sigma = 4D-44.